 More than 300,000 titles in collection including 242,000 e-books;

-More than 70 specialized research databases such as Greenwire, ChinaLawInfo & JSTOR
+More than 70 specialized research databases such as HeinOnline, Greenwire, ChinaLawInfo & JSTOR

-In addition to traditional library services such as reference help and Interlibrary Loan, the library also offers a variety of services, including one-on-one research consultation; group study rooms for collaborative learning; stand-up desks; happy lights; and final exam support including candy bowls and therapy dogs.
+In addition to traditional library services such as reference help and interlibrary loan, the library also offers one-on-one research consultations, group study rooms for collaborative learning, stand-up desks, happy lights, and final exam support including candy bowls, puzzles, and more.

-Librarians teach Introduction to Legal Research to incoming students.
+Librarians teach Introduction to Legal Research to first-year students.
 Students interested in further developing their research skills can enroll in specialized Advanced Legal Research courses.

-Librarians also serve as faculty liaison, offering research sessions in classrooms, library service assistance, and more.
+Librarians also serve as faculty liaisons, offering research sessions in classrooms and library service assistance.

-This library is also a congressionally designated depository for U.S. Government documents.
-Public access to the government documents collection, including the FDLP Basic Collection, is guaranteed by public law (Title 44 United States Code).
+The library is a congressionally-designated depository for U.S. Government documents.
+Public access to the government documents collection, including the FDLP Basic Collection, is guaranteed by federal law (Title 44 of the United States Code).